-plexia, -plexias, -plexies, -plexy, -plectic, -plexic

 (Greek: stroke, wound; used in medicine to denote "a condition resulting from a stroke")

-2. Sudden impairment of neurological function, especially that resulting from a cerebral hemorrhage; a stroke.
+2. Sudden impairment of neurological function; especially, something resulting from a cerebral hemorrhage.

 3. Any acute clinical event, related to impairment of cerebral circulation, which lasts longer then twenty-four hours; brain attack.

 4. A sudden effusion of blood into an organ or tissue.

 6. Etymology: apoplexy comes from the Greek apoplexia, "a seizure", in the sense of being "struck down".